isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 If she does not have the indemnity form with her, the SHN facility operator can print the form in her native language and get her to sign on the spot.

+### 6. My FDW/CN was assigned a shared room at the dedicated SHN facility.
+How do I request for a refund of the excess amount paid for the dedicated facility?

+Please submit your request using <a href="http://wwww.mom.gov.sg/enquire-shn-payment">this form</a>.

-### 6. Who is responsible for the treatment cost if my FDW or CN contracts COVID-19 from the room sharing?
+### 7. Who is responsible for the treatment cost if my FDW or CN contracts COVID-19 from the room sharing?

 Find out who is responsible for paying for the pass holders' COVID-19 treatment <a href="https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment" target="_blank">here</a>.

-### 7. Who is responsible for the costs of the FDW's entry approval requirements, including COVID-19 tests, transport and SHN accommodation?
+### 8. Who is responsible for the costs of the FDW's entry approval requirements, including COVID-19 tests, transport and SHN accommodation?

 <table>
   <tr>